Not too long ago, Virginia law required black and white children to be taught in separate schools.

 Leah Fried, executive vice president of the Fried Cos., said that when her mother, Barbara Fried, the company's co-chairman, found out about Laurel Grove's history, "she thought it was a great story and that we needed to save it. . . .
 We thought this would be a perfect part of Virginia history education."

-The Frieds have chipped in money to restore the house as a museum; so far, the association has spent $150,000 on the project and is hoping to raise $100,000 this year.
+The Frieds still own the building and have chipped in money to restore the house as a museum; so far, the association has spent $150,000 on the project and is hoping to raise $100,000 this year.

-They also hope to persuade county and state educators to include the story of Laurel Grove in the elementary school history curriculum.
+Members also hope to persuade county and state educators to include the story of Laurel Grove in elementary school curriculums.

 "I think survival of Laurel Grove is a kind of miracle," Rabinowitz said.
 "African American, Asian, Latino students -- all students -- will encounter one of history's most important stories, the struggle for equality and education.
 [The founders of Laurel Grove] created an important legacy for everyone."